nopathrepo/toolkit/README.md

 oberon.py also supports header guard checking (#pragma once and #ifndef) and allows the user to customize the header guard with name, date, username, etc. for all files in a directory.

+Special thanks to Matthew Rinaldi for adding and improving existing functionality to Oberon.

 ### How to Use ###
 Run oberon.py with
 ```python oberon.py```